Zmurray22/Simple_Projects/README.md

 Enter sales by month an get some basic annual statistics (Annual, Average, Highest Month, Highest Sales, Lowest Month, Lowest Sales).

 ### KidsGreen2
 Got tired of filling out a long Questionare 5 days a week for 3 kids just to say, "No, they don't have covid."
-So I build a web automated program to:
+So I build a web automated program to:\n
   -open the web
   -fill all of them out
   -save the green pass image